 - Biting or licking the wound site where exposure occurred

 Rabies is almost always fatal.
 Once symptoms of rabies appear, the animal will usually die within 7-10 days.

 The time between exposure to the rabies virus and when symptoms of the disease start to appear is known as the incubation period.

 In most cases, an animal will start to show signs of the disease within 2 weeks after exposure.
 However, symptoms can sometimes take many months to appear.
-This is why getting your dog vaccinated and carefully following any direction from your local public health unit if you think your pet may have been exposed is so important.
+This is why getting your dog vaccinated and carefully following any directions from your local public health unit if you think your pet may have been exposed is so important.